-Tencent Covo-Audio: Open-Source 7B Speech AI That Hears, Thinks, and Talks
+Tencent Covo-Audio: Open-Source 7B Speech AI That Hears and Talks

 Tencent released Covo-Audio, a 7B-parameter model that processes audio input and generates audio output within a single architecture.
 No separate ASR or TTS pipeline needed.